 Castro District is considered the LGBT heart of the city.

 We ate at a couple of places here since it’s where we were staying:

 1) Frances.
 They have applewood smoked bacon beignets that are to die for!
-Chickpea fritters (panisse frites) with the most delicious dipping sauce!
+Chickpea fritters (Panisse Frites) with the most delicious dipping sauce!
 A salad special that night and Honey brined pork chop.
 The salad was okay, nothing special and same with the pork chop.
-What upset me was that they added a sharing charge of $8 because we only got one formal entree (but, uhm, hello we had three appetizers!).
-So because of that, and the fact its generally pricey with no real stand out entrees, I would actually recommend skipping it, unless you are going to just get apps there and go somewhere else for dinner.
+What upset me was that they added a sharing charge of $8 because we only got one formal entree (but, um, hello we had three appetizers!).
+So because of that, and the fact it’s generally pricey with no real standout entrees, I would actually recommend skipping it, unless you are going to just get apps there and go somewhere else for dinner.